 Swvl expects to use the funds it received in connection with the Business Combination to support and grow its business.
-Receipt of \$10 million of those funds is conditioned on the entry into an investment framework agreement between the European Bank for Reconstruction and Development ("EBRD") and Swvl.
+Receipt of \$10 million of those funds is conditioned on the entry into an investment framework agreement between the European Bank for Reconstruction and Development (the "EBRD") and Swvl.
 As a result, it is possible that receipt of the portion of funds that is conditioned on entry into an investment framework agreement with EBRD may not occur for some time or at all.
-Pursuant to the EBRD subscription agreement, either Swvl or EBRD may elect to terminate the EBRD subscription agreement because the investment framework agreement was not entered into on or prior to May 25, 2022.
-As of the date of this prospectus such subscription agreement has not been terminated and negotiations of such agreement between the parties are ongoing, but any delay in or failure to enter into such agreement or any other reason may result in Swvl or EBRD electing to terminate the EBRD subscription agreement and Swvl needing to seek additional and alternative sources of financing earlier than expected.
+Any delay in or failure to enter into such agreement may result in Swvl needing to seek additional and alternative sources of financing earlier than expected.
 Such financing may not be available on favorable terms, or at all.
-In such case, Swvl may not be able to continue to make investments at the rate necessary to sustain Swvl's growth.
+In such case, SwvI may not be able to continue to make investments at the rate necessary to sustain SwvI's growth.